Boiled Rice, How To Cook It perfectly?

 Measure water-twice the amount by volume, which is 2 cups for 1 cup rice.
 For soaked rice, reduce it slightly, say 3/4th cup for 1 cup of rice*.

-Bring measured water to boil in a flat bottomed pan that has a tight fitting lid. *If you don’t want to measure the rice or water, you can cook it in water approximately 1 inch/1½ to 2 finger’s width/up to 1st knuckle of the finger resting just above the level of rice in the pan.
+Bring measured water to boil in a flat bottomed pan that has a tight fitting lid. *If you do not want to measure the rice or water, you can cook it in water approximately 1 inch or 2 finger width/up to 1st knuckle of the finger resting just above the level of rice in the pan.

 Bring water to boil.
 Add drained rice and bring to boil again.
 After about 20 seconds of brisk boiling/bubbling, close the lid and reduce the heat to minimum.
 Lid should be tight fitting.
 If you have an electric hob where it is difficult to reduce heat instantly, it is a good idea to have another hob on at minimum, and simply transfer the pan to this hob at this stage.
 Otherwise, it will keep boiling for longer and may need extra water.